Ken Hom

-Ken Hom (譚榮輝 (谭荣辉, Tán Rónghuī), born May 3, 1949) is a Chinese-American chef, author and television-show presenter for the BBC, specialising in Asian Cuisine.
-Having already appointed an honorary Officer of the Order of the British Empire (OBE) in 2009 for "services to culinary arts", he was further appointed an honorary Commander of the Order of the British Empire (CBE) in 2022.
+Ken Hom (譚榮輝 (谭荣辉, Tán Rónghuī), born May 3, 1949) is a Chinese-American chef, author and television-show presenter for the BBC, specialising in Asian and East/West Cuisine.
+Already appointed an honorary Officer of the Order of the British Empire (OBE) in 2009 for "services to culinary arts", he was further appointed an honorary Commander of the Order of the British Empire (CBE) in 2022.

 Early life

-Hom was born in Tucson, Arizona, to Taishanese parents.
+Hom was born in Tucson, Arizona, to parents from Kaiping.
 He was raised in Chicago, Illinois, by his widowed mother, Ying Fong, after his father died when Hom was eight months old.
 Hom first learned cooking at the age of eleven when he worked in his uncle's Chinese restaurant.
 He went to California to study History of Art at the University of California, Berkeley.

 During this time he taught Italian cooking lessons at weekends to supplement his college fees.
 This led him on to teach Chinese cookery classes.
 In 1977 he was invited to join San Francisco's new California Culinary Academy as an instructor.

 TV career

 In 1982, after a 2-year global search, the BBC auditioned him for a Chinese cookery series.
 The resulting TV series, Ken Hom's Chinese Cookery, had a companion book published by BBC Books.

 He has since appeared in a number of prime time BBC TV series.
 His series for KBS called Noodle Road is a five-hour documentary on the history of the noodle.
 It sold in 23 countries and won the Peabody award in 2009.
 In 2012 he co-presented the BBC series Exploring China: A Culinary Adventure with Ching He Huang.
 He has made some of his many appearances on the BBC's long-running weekly show Saturday Kitchen with Huang.
+Since 2023 he has his own YouTube channel 'Ken Hom'.